 Steven Grlscz: Actually can we not do this?
 I can't do it this quickly.
 Accept apologies when I'm still angry.
 You can't say something like that and then say sorry.
 Do you see?

-The story of "The Man and the Serpent" from Aesop's Fables starts with a serpent biting a farmer's son to death, which angered the man that he had decided to cut his tail off with an axe.
-The serpent seeks revenge against him stinging all of the cattle of his farm, causing a huge loss.
-The farmer then seeks for reconciliation with the serpent, but the serpent relents, saying that the farmer will never forget the death of his son and he won't forget the loss of his tail.
+- The story of "The Man and the Serpent" from Aesop's Fables starts with a serpent biting a farmer's son to death, which angered the farmer, who cuts off the serpent's tail with an axe.
+The serpent seeks revenge against him, stinging all of the cattle on his farm, causing a huge loss.
+The farmer then seeks reconciliation with the serpent, but the serpent relents, saying that the farmer will never forget the death of his son and he won't forget the loss of his tail.
 The story ends with the statement "Injuries may be forgiven, but not forgotten."

-Lucky from Survivors had been betrayed by his sister Bella because she did not speak up for him when he was banished from the pack.
+- Lucky from Survivor Dogs had been betrayed by his sister Bella because she did not speak up for him when he was banished from the pack.
 When he comes back, he ignores her trying to talk to him before finally forgiving her...but he never truly forgives her for what she did.

 Sam: Maddy, I thought we've forgotten about that.